-Lee Briccetti was the long-time Executive Director of Poets House.
+Lee Briccetti was the long-time Executive Director of Poets House from 1989-2021.
 Her leadership of the organization over 32 years built it into one of the premiere literary centers in the United States and one of the great poetry libraries in the world, bringing it from a home economics room in a high school to a magnificent space created just for the art of poetry.
 Since the early 1990s, Briccetti inculcated a spirit of radical inclusion and diversity, which informed both the collection building and the programming of the organization—welcoming all, and constantly seeking to expand the definition of poetry to include all poetic traditions, through such programs as Oral Traditions and The People’s Poetry Gathering.

 In the early 2000s Briccetti oversaw the $11M capital project that led to a permanent home for Poets House—including a program hall, Children’s Room, library, and classrooms—on the banks of the Hudson River, to which the organization moved in 2009.
 Under Briccetti, in this new home in Lower Manhattan, Poets House produced over 240 programs annually, welcomed thousands of students on free class trips, and created a pluralistic space for dialogue and learning.
 The organization’s service exponentially expanded in this state-of-the-art LEED-certified green space built just for poetry, with 80,000 people crossing the threshold annually, and millions more experiencing poetry through the organization’s online presence and national programs in partner libraries and cultural institutions.